rm-dr/copper/README.md

   - `Debug`, somewhere in between
   - `Trace`, if this is a minor event we don't care about unless we're debugging a specific problem.

+- Where should I log X?
+  - Actions should be logged where they happen (e.g, not in api, in the fn that actually does it)
+  - Errors should be logged where they are HANDLED, not where they occur
+    - (maybe change later?)

 # TODO